-We track our steps, our sleep, and even our screen time, so why not get a clearer picture of what’s happening inside our bodies?
+We track our steps, our sleep, and even our screen time.
+So why not get a clearer picture of what’s happening inside our bodies?
 Understanding your hormones is a powerful step toward taking control of your well-being, from your energy levels to your reproductive health.
-The growing popularity of at home hormone testing for women makes this information more accessible than ever.
+An at-home hormone test makes this information more accessible than ever.
 These simple kits provide a snapshot of your key hormone levels, giving you personal health data you can use.
 But data is just the beginning; the real value comes from learning how to interpret it and create a plan for feeling your best.

 Key Takeaways